 Annual assessments due December 31st

 Whitetail Ridge is located in Burlington of Mineral County, within the Potomac Highlands of West Virginia.
 Mineral County is a relatively young county.
-Today's community names and boundaries were not fully established until the late 19th century.
+Today's community names and geographical boundaries were not fully established until the late 19th century.
 The debate over Mineral County belonging to the State of West Virginia or the State of Maryland was not settled until 1910.
-However, the area now known as Mineral County has an ancient human history.
+However, the area has an ancient human history.
 Archaeologists have established the Native American Adena Culture throughout the Potomac Highlands dating back to 200 BC.
 Historical records of European settlers in the Mineral County area date back to the 1700s.

 In 1664, England's King Charles II granted the Northern Neck of Virginia’s Chesapeake Bay area to Lord Thomas Culpepper.
 Two decades later, King James II increased that grant to all lands between the Rappahanock and the Potomac Rivers all the way to their source, or headspring.
 The size of that declared land grant reaching northwest was not fully realized at the time.
 Lord Culpepper's land was passed on to his daughter Catherine, and eventually to her son, Lord Thomas Fairfax.

 In 1733, Lord Fairfax petitioned King George for a survey of his vast land grant in the New World to determine its boundaries.
 A surveying party was commissioned under the leadership of Major William Mayo.
 The town of New Creek received its name from the Mayo expedition.
 By traveling up the north bank of the Potomac River, they initially missed a stream.
 On the return trek, the explorers discovered the stream and added it to their map as a "new creek."